CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch3.md

    2. Click **Import updates** in the left pane.
 The Import updates window opens.
    3. Click **Browse** to navigate to the folder that stores your updates, and then click **OK**.

+  !!! info ""
-  ?>Each update must be in its own subfolder.
+   Each update must be in its own subfolder.
 If you are importing one update, specify the directory that contains that update.
 If you are importing multiple updates, put each update subfolder under the same parent directory and specify that parent directory.

    4. Select **Search subfolders** if you want Update Retriever to search through all subfolders located in the specified directory.
    5. Click **Next**.
 Update Retriever searches the folder that you specified for updates.
 When the search completes, the Review updates to import window opens.
 You can double-click the title of an update to view its additional details.